 I recently wrote an article about my complicated relationship with corn for Edible Toronto Magazine (something which I've blogged about before).
 I'll warn you this is a longer-than-usual post - although it's actually a pared-down version of the full Edible Toronto article - but bear with me.
 If you love corn, you should read this.
-And if you don't have time, please watch this video I made to accompany the article.
+And if you don't have time, do watch this short video I made to accompany the article.
 My recipe for summery sweet corn chowder is below.

 I’ve never been a picky eater.
 In fact, aside from a short-lived vegetarian stint as a teenager, I have always considered myself a proud omnivore.
 I will eat anything and everything, and with gusto!
 I am what we call in French a gourmande.
 I simply love to eat.
 And I used to sink my teeth into an ear of corn without hesitation, anticipating only the pure pleasure that a juicy, golden cob can provide on a sunny summer day.
 But in the late 1990s I read something that completely changed my eating habits: the Kellogg’s Corn Flakes sold in Canada contained genetically engineered corn whereas the same cereal in Europe did not.
 I was annoyed to learn that we Canadians had so passively allowed these new mystery ingredients into our foods so I dove headfirst into a research and film project about genetically engineered (GE) foods, or GMOs, as they are more commonly known.

 I used to be somewhat comforted by the knowledge that most of the GE corn on the market was field corn intended for animal feed or processed foods.
 There were virtually no genetically engineered sweet corn varieties being grown in Canada.
 I could still indulge in my beloved slathered-in-butter corn on the cob as much as I wanted.
-But all of this changed last summer when a variety of not-so-sweet GE sweet corn called Attribute, from the company Syngenta, started being grown and sold in Ontario.
+But all of this changed last summer when a variety of not-so-sweet GE sweet corn called Attribute, from the company Syngenta, started being grown and sold in Canada and the US.
 With a heavy heart, I scratched yet another one of my favourite foods from my list.

 I wanted to find out if I should be on the lookout for any other new GE sweet corn varieties this summer, so I consulted Health Canada’s list of approved “plants with novel traits,” as they mysteriously prefer to call them.
 I could see that various varieties of GE corn had been approved over the years, but that they were all field corn varieties.
 So I contacted Health Canada to inquire about sweet corn specifically.
 They informed me that they do not provide “information on which varieties of sweet corn are currently being grown in Canada.”
 So I contacted Lucy Sharratt at the Canadian Biotechnology Action Network (CBAN).
 She confirmed that it is next to impossible to obtain this kind of information from our government.
 “You practically have to be a detective to find out what GE crops are being grown and sold in Canada”, she explained.
 Lucy informed me that, in addition to Attribute, there are three varieties of Monsanto sweet corn on the market this year, modestly dubbed Temptation II, Obsession II and Passion II.
 When I hear these names, I can’t help but simultaneously think of bad perfumes. . . and the witch and her shiny, poisonous apple in Snow White, but I digress.

 When people hear of my aversion to GE corn, I am often asked if I would rather have pesticides on my food.
 The answer, of course, is no. But the reality is that if GE corn isn’t sprayed with pesticides (which it usually is), that’s because it has been engineered to create its own pesticide.
 The pesticide is now inside the plant rather than outside of it.
-In fact, the cultivation of genetically engineered crops has led not to a decrease, as we are often told, but to an increase of 383 million pounds of herbicide use in the U.S. over the first thirteen years of GMO cultivation.
+It can't be washed off because it resides in every cell of the plant.
+In fact, the cultivation of genetically engineered crops has led not to a decrease (as we are often told), but to an increase of 404 million pounds of pesticide use in the US since they were introduced.
 This increase is due in part to the emergence of herbicide-resistant weeds (or “superweeds”) caused by herbicide- resistant GMOs, such as Round-Up-resistant crops.
 And since these herbicide-resistant superweeds are becoming harder and harder to control using conventional herbicides like Round-Up, companies are now turning to stronger and more toxic chemicals, as Andrew Kimbrell explains in my video above.

 |My farming colleagues planting Bodacious corn!